Flaunt That Beautiful Smile with Cosmetic Dentistry

-- Ageing:naturally resulting in yellowish tooth
+- Ageing: naturally resulting in yellowish tooth

-In such cases, doctors perform cosmetic dentistry by first cleaning patient’s teeth and then working out teeth whitening, which is basically a non-invasive procedure that superficially whitens teeth by using bleaching agent hydrogen peroxide in various concentrations.
-Although the process only lasts for two months as enamel is unaffected by the process, dentists often give maintenance tips to easily preserve the treatment at home for longer duration.
+In such cases, doctors perform cosmetic dentistry by first cleaning the patient’s teeth and then working out teeth whitening, which is basically a non-invasive procedure that superficially whitens teeth by using bleaching agent hydrogen peroxide in various concentrations.
+Although the process only lasts for two months as enamel is unaffected by the process, dentists often give maintenance tips to easily preserve the treatment at home for a longer duration.

-Veneers: This treatment is preferably used on people suffering from teeth darkening, mainly due to frequent root canal procedures performed on varied tooth or prolonged medication.
+Veneers: This treatment is preferably used on people suffering from teeth darkening, mainly due to frequent root canal procedures performed on the varied teeth or prolonged medication.
 In such cases, surgeons frequently use veneers to bond with the affected area with little/no anesthesia in order to improve the tooth’s appearance.
 Being a minimally invasive method, it changes the tooth color without any change in its size and shape.

 Conclusion: While the aforementioned cosmetic procedures are quite effective, they need significant attention, maintenance, and care.
 By following a good regime such as eating healthy food, regularly brushing your teeth, avoiding stick food, not smoking, and paying frequent visits to the dental office, one can keep his/her teeth and gums strong and healthy.